yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 For the "invisible wire" style, e.g. for bridging between two buildings, you might want to check out this link:

 http://www.jean.nu/view.php/page/openwrt

+== OpenWRT as Client ==

+Starting with RC2 basically the only thing you have to do is to switch the WL mode like with the bridge:

+{{{
+nvram set wl0_mode=sta
+}}}

+Breaking down the bridge is not really necessary as described in http://wiki.openwrt.org/ClientModeHowto

 = Software configuration =